What is phenytoin?

 How should I take phenytoin?

 Take phenytoin exactly as prescribed by your doctor.
-Do not take in larger or smaller amounts or for longer than recommended.
-Follow the directions on your prescription label.
+Follow all directions on your prescription label.
+Do not take this medicine in larger or smaller amounts or for longer than recommended.

-To be sure phenytoin is helping your condition, your blood may need to be tested often.
-You may also need a blood test when switching from one form of phenytoin to another.
+While using phenytoin, you may need frequent blood tests.
+You may also need a blood test when switching from one form of medicine to another.
 Visit your doctor regularly.

 Store at room temperature away from moisture, light, and heat.